Monoidal Rips: Stable Multiparameter Filtrations of Directed Networks: Introduction

 When working with point cloud data, simplicial complexes are typically used.
 While simplicial complexes are fundamental in TDA, their simplices---being sets---lack an ordering of vertices.
-This makes them unsuitable for modeling directed structures.
-Directed simplicial complexes, which are used for the directed flag complex in \cite{reimann2017cliques}, address this by introducing an ordering of the vertices in a simplex.
+Hence, they are not a natural choice for modeling directed structures, even though such directionality can in principle be encoded indirectly via higher-dimensional simplices.
+Directed simplicial complexes, which are used for the directed flag complex \cite{reimann2017cliques}, address this by introducing an ordering of the vertices in a simplex.
 They still disallow tuples with repeated vertices, which limits their expressiveness.
 For example, the cycle $w = (u, v) + (v, u)$ cannot be the boundary of any $2$-chain, causing it to persist indefinitely.
 In contrast, simplicial sets allow repeated vertices, enabling $w$ to be the boundary of the $2$-simplex $(u, v, u)$.
 This greater flexibility makes simplicial sets more suitable for analyzing directed structures.
-The $\ell_p$-Vietoris-Rips construction from \cite{ivanov2024ell_p}, Cho's nerve construction \cite{cho} and the directed Rips complex \cite{turner2019rips} are simplicial sets.
+The $\ell_p$-Vietoris-Rips construction \cite{ivanov2024ell_p}, Cho's nerve construction \cite{cho} and the directed Rips complex \cite{turner2019rips} are simplicial sets.

 Stability guarantees are an important part of the theoretical appeal of TDA because they guarantee robustness to noise.
 The Gromov-Hausdorff distance is a popular choice for measuring the distance between compact metric spaces, including point clouds.
-A fundamental stability result in TDA tells us that the interleaving distance between \v{C}ech (and Vietoris-Rips) persistent homology modules built from two point clouds is bounded in terms of the Gromov-Hausdorff distance between them (see, for example, \cite[Section~5.7]{chazal2021introduction}).
-The network distance \cite{carlsson2013axiomatic,carlsson2014hierarchical,chowdhury2016distances} generalizes the Gromov-Hausdorff distance to real-valued networks.
-Many of the previously mentioned methods for real-valued networks, including \cite{turner2019rips,chowdhury2018functorial,chowdhury2018persistent,mendez2023directed,ivanov2024ell_p}, have stability guarantees with respect to the network distance.
-We consider a generalized version of the network distance.
+A fundamental stability result in TDA tells us that the interleaving distance between \v{C}ech (and Vietoris-Rips) persistent homology modules built from two point clouds is bounded in terms of the Gromov-Hausdorff distance between them.
+See, for example, \cite[Section~5.7]{chazal2021introduction}.
+The network distance \cite{carlsson2013axiomatic,carlsson2014hierarchical,chowdhury2016distances,chowdhury2023distances} generalizes the Gromov-Hausdorff distance to real-valued networks.
+In \cite{chowdhury2023distances}, the authors provide a detailed study of the space of infinite networks, assumed compact and first countable, equipped with the network distance.
+Their contributions include a characterization of its metric and isomorphism structure, extensions of persistent homology methods to this setting, and convergence results for clustering methods.
+Many of the previously mentioned methods for real-valued networks have stability guarantees with respect to the network distance \cite{turner2019rips,chowdhury2018functorial,chowdhury2018persistent,mendez2023directed,ivanov2024ell_p}.